svishrut93/CTCI/README.md

 <h1>CTCI</h1>

-This repo contains solutions to problems from Cracking the Coding Interview. <br>
+This repo contains solutions to problems from Cracking the Coding Interview- Gayle Laakmann McDowell<br>